 John's family bought their family home in Quincy based on the salary of a newspaper mailer.
 How things have changed.
 A family hoping to purchase that home today would need two high incomes to qualify for a mortgage to pay for the house.
 Housing is out of reach for so many.

 As Senate Chair of the Joint Committee on Housing, John has played an instrumental role in allocating funding for housing to benefit everybody.
 "There is a broad spectrum of housing needs," John believes, "and we have to work together - federal, state, and local governments, as well developers, bankers, and non-profits - to meet those needs."

 Recently, the state allocated nearly $600 million for housing, including $65 million for first time homebuyer assistance, $115 million for the production of below market for sale housing, $115 million for the production of affordable rental housing, $150 million for permanent supportive housing, and $150 million for the rehabilitation and modernization of public housing units across the Commonwealth.
 These funds are in addition to the $1.8 billion housing bond bill passed in 2018, which has created thousands of housing units across the broad spectrum of housing needs.

 For more information on John's legislative work, and where he stands on the issues, visit www.SenatorJohnKeenan.com

 Fighting the Opioid Epidemic

+.
 John spent 8 years as Chair of the Quincy City Council's Finance Committee, so he knows how important state funding is to local governments.
-As State Senator, he's fought for funding for new schools in each of the communities in his district, for Veterans, seniors, police, fire, the libraries, and for public works.
+As State Senator, he's worked to secure funding for new schools in each of the communities in his district, and every year is a strong advocate for local aid for our schools, veterans, seniors, police, fire, libraries, and public works.

 Listening to his constituents, and working to secure local aid funding have been, are, and always will be priorities for John in the State Senate.